 We use the DC algorithm to estimate the EEG feature by every 2 seconds.
 For the 17 subjects, they do not all experience the whole process from wakefulness to sleepiness.
 Therefore, we choose 7 subjects who experienced the whole process for clustering analysis.
-Due to the limited space, we only demonstrate one sessions' clustering result, and other sessions have the similar results.
+Due to the limited space, we only demonstrate one sessions' clustering results, and other sessions have the similar results.

-The clustering result of session 12-30 is shown in Fig. 5.
+The clustering result of session 12_30 is shown in Fig. 5.
 This result correctly partitions the labeled wakefulness EEG and the sleepiness EEG.
 We see that there are some overlaps in this figure.
-These overlaps do not mean that two states appeared at the same time but because of limited spatial resolution of the figure.
-During the spectral analysis , we find that although the EEG spectrum changes gradually, there still exit 4 distinguishable periods, and which match the periods of clustering states harmoniously.
-Some samples of spectral analysis results are shown in Fig. 6.
+These overlaps do not mean that two states appeared at the same time but because of limited resolution of the figure.
+During the spectrum analysis , we find that although the EEG spectrum changes gradually, there still exit 4 distinguishable periods, and which match the periods of clustering states harmoniously.
+Some samples of spectrum analysis result are shown in Fig. 6.

 Fig. 5.
-Clustering result obtained by the proposed DC method.
+Clustering result by DC method.